jweiland-net/jwtools2/Documentation/AdministratorManual/Upgrade/Index.rst

 Removed Option: `typo3UploadFieldsInTopOfEB`
 --------------------------------------------

-In the latest version of TYPO3, the `typo3UploadFieldsInTopOfEB` option has been removed.
+The `typo3UploadFieldsInTopOfEB` option has been removed from TYPO3 before 6.2 version.
 This change was necessitated by the introduction of a paginator in File Abstraction Layer (FAL).
 As a result, it's no longer possible to adjust the position of File upload or create fields above the list without Xclass.